mjk287/Gifter/frontend/README.md

 # Gifter

+You can find the video demo for Gifter here: https://youtu.be/R0d-uF6zPwA

 Web app where users can send other users personal electronic card containing a message, a image, and a song.

 ## Project Aim